 The stock-based awards are accounted for under ASC Topic 718, "Compensation-Stock Compensation."
 Pursuant to Topic 718, the estimated grant date fair value of awards is charged to the statement of operations over the requisite service period, which is the vesting period.
 Such amounts have been reduced by an estimate of forfeitures of all unvested awards.
 The fair value of each stock option is estimated on the date of grant using the Black- Scholes option-pricing model with the weighted average assumptions noted in the following table.
 As the Company has not paid dividends since inception, nor does it expect to pay any dividends for the foreseeable future, the expected dividend yield assumption is zero.
 Expected volatility is based exclusively on historical volatility data of the Company's stock.
 The expected term of stock options granted is based exclusively on historical data and represents the period of time that stock options granted are expected to be outstanding.
 The expected term is calculated for and applied to one group of stock options as the Company does not expect substantially different exercise or post-vesting termination behavior amongst its employee population.
-The risk-free rate of the stock options is based on the U.S. Treasury rate in effect at the time of grant for the expected term of the stock options.
+The risk-free rate of the stock options.

-Year Ended June 30 30,
+Year Ended June 30,

 2016 2015 2014

 Dividend None None None

 Volatility 66.34 % 60.86 % 60.40 %

 Risk-free interest rate 1.80 % 1.84 % 1.74 %

 Expected life (years) 6.3 6.3 6.3